EmumbaOrg/docs-retail-solution-accelerator/docs/03-Setting-Up-Data-in-PostgreSQL/01-Postgres-Extensions.md

 ---

-> 💡 If you're interested in understanding how these are configured programmatically, you can explore the [Bicep deployment scripts](../path-to-bicep-scripts) and [Alembic migration code](../path-to-alembic).
+> 💡 If you're interested in understanding how these are configured programmatically, you can explore the [Bicep deployment scripts](../path-to-bicep-scripts).